matureExplicit/Growstrap/README.md

-# Say hello to the brand new and improved Growstrap
+# Growstrap

 ## What is Growstrap?
-GrowStrap is an bootstrapper for Growtopia, aiming to enhance the experience of playing Growtopia, including several features to automate tasks and provide additional functionalities.
+Growstrap is an bootstrapper for Growtopia, aiming to enhance the experience of playing Growtopia, including several features to automate tasks and provide additional functionalities.

 ## Growstrap includes:
 ### Discord Rich Presence